gabrielbdornas/braicode/pages/002-02-variables.md

 He's 20 years old and he is a new singer.
 I want you to define 3 variables.
 One for storing his name, the other for his age, and the last one to inform if he is a new or an existing singer.
-Them print this new variables.
+Them print this new variables on scream.

 Before checking it out below try to do it yourself.